RAYMOND HAMILTON

 stationary to his attorney, about his not being associated with Barrow anymore.

-RAYMOND HAMILTON IDENTIFICATION ORDER (FRONT)
+HAMILTON IDENTIFICATION ORDER

-RAYMOND HAMILTON IDENTIFICATION ORDER (BACK)
+HAMILTON IDENTIFICATION ORDER (TWO)

 "GENTLEMAN BANDIT"